 Under Texas state law, drivers under the age of 18 are forbidden to use any electronic devices while driving, including hands-free devices.
 This law is an effort to control teenage driver crash rates, a leading cause of Texas car crashes.
 Also, all drivers are forbidden to use handheld electronic devices in school zones (including bus drivers) to reduce the rates of traffic crashes involving children.
 So far, these are the only laws concerning electronic devices and driving, meaning a driver who causes a collision may contest his fault, since it wasn't illegal for him to use his cell phone while driving.

-If You've Been in a Crash with a Distracted Driver, We Can Help
+If You've Been in an Accident with a Distracted Driver, We Can Help

 Even if cell phone use is still legal, causing bodily harm to those around you is not, and it carries consequences.
-If you have been involved in a car crash with a distracted driver anywhere throughout the Dallas Fort Worth region, the circumstances surrounding your injury could mean special compensation for your loss.
-Call The Hart Law Firm today at 817-380-4888 for trusted legal advice from a board-certified Texas personal injury attorney.
+If you have been involved in a car accident with a distracted driver anywhere throughout the Dallas Fort Worth region, the circumstances surrounding your injury could mean special compensation for your loss.